rouvinerh/tp/docs/DeveloperGuide.md

 4. The `Gym` constructor adds the newly created object into `workoutList.WORKOUTS` and `workoutList.GYMS` via `addWorkout()` and `addGym()`.

-5. Afterwards, `parseGymStationInput()` is called to retrieve input for each gym station.
+5. Afterwards, `parser.parseGymStationInput()` is called to retrieve input for each gym station.

 This is the sequence diagram for adding a `Gym` thus far: